Yugabharathi91/activerecord-health/README.md

 ## Known Issues

-This gem is intentionally simple and conservative.
-Keep these limitations in mind:
+This gem is simple by design.
+Keep these limits in mind:

-- **Transient failures look like overload.** If the health check query times out or errors (network blip, DNS issue, brief pool exhaustion, etc.), the gem treats the database as unhealthy and caches that result for `cache_ttl`.
-This can cause short periods of load shedding even if the database itself is fine.
+- **Errors look like overload.** The health check query can fail for many reasons: network problems, DNS issues, or connection pool limits.
+When this happens, the gem marks the database as unhealthy.
+It caches this result for `cache_ttl` seconds.
+This can cause load shedding even when the database is fine.
-- **Active session count can overestimate real load.** The heuristic assumes that many “active” sessions imply CPU saturation.
-In practice, sessions may be active but mostly waiting on locks, I/O, or slow clients.
-In those cases the database may still have headroom, but the gem can report unhealthy.
+- **Session counts can be wrong.** The gem assumes many active sessions means the CPU is busy.
+But sessions can be active while waiting on locks, disk reads, or slow clients.
+The database may have room to spare, but the gem still reports it as unhealthy.

 ## License